About This Initiative

 Libraries are more than buildings—they’re gateways to learning, opportunity, and connection.
 Yet, for too many, physical and transportation barriers make accessing these vital spaces difficult and even unsafe.
 ULC’s Safe Routes to Libraries initiative addresses this challenge head-on, ensuring everyone has safe, equitable access to the transformative resources libraries provide.

-The Safe Routes to Libraries Planning Project will:
+NEW!
+Impact Brief: Safe Routes to Libraries

 ULC’s national partners are: